colerc2/btce_bot/src/README.md

 This package uses the BTC-e API to execute trades/cancel orders/check orderbook/etc. All of these methods are provided via a service to the rest of the code.
 (This is mostly done because the majority of the code is written in C++, and this provides a concvienient way for the C++ code to access the BTC-e API.)

 #### [user_interface](user_interface)
 This package provides a convienient command line utility to start/stop MACD nodes, show plots of current data, and show information about current sell orders.
+It will eventually provide information on the user wallet and buy orders.
+It may also provide a way to execute buy/sell orders from the command line.

 #### [wallet](wallet)
-TODO
+The wallet package will listen for sell signals coming from the sell_signal_filter node and execute these sells if it determines that all is a go.
+It will do a few sanity checks before executing a sell, one will be a call to the service that the btce_health package provides, another will be a check to make sure that the number of orders & coin balances in our local copy match what BTC-e has on record.